 Hello!
 I’m Bennett Konesni, worksonger.
 I'm a farmer-rower-jogger-musician.
 Most people know me as the guy who bellows worksongs in fields, in boats, and on the trail.
 My vision is a world where music reclaims its place as a practical, joyful tool to help us get our work done better.

 Join me for my newest project: The Worksong Project.

-It's part documentary, part video songbook, part how-to series, and all about exploring productive fun for the pure, simple joy of it.
+It's part documentary, part songbook, part how-to series, and all about exploring productive fun for the pure, simple joy of it.

-Lots of the time this project will help me share old and new worksongs, I'll make videos of me actually doing work and finding songs that fit.
+Lots of the time this project will help me share old and new worksongs, I'll make recordings of me actually doing work and finding songs that fit.
 Sometimes I'll interview other practitioners to get their songs and their advice (especially old-timers!)
 Other times I'll highlight a tradition, getting inside what makes it work.
 Whatever it is, I aim to bring you interesting recordings, with lyrics and historical background, too.

 But I need your help to do it!

 Worksongs.org has been the main platform for my work collecting these useful songs - it's a site that I run with whatever time and money I can spare.
 But it's getting expensive.
-And I have to work to make money in other ways to pay for the site.

 With a reliable income from your monthly patronage on this platform, I can pay for what I'm already doing, and devote much more time to the project.